ArctosDB/documentation-wiki/_documentation/coordinates.markdown

     geographic coordinates.
 Within individual collections, this
     proportion ranges from all to none.
 -   Localities are not simply points, but circles indicating precision.
-    (Some have radius 0, which should be interpreted as “NULL” rather than “infinitely precise,” and some are very large.)
+    (Some have radius 0, which should be interpreted as “`NULL`” rather than “infinitely precise,” and some are very large.)
 Choose the “query by points and error” option to find specimens by error (the match is “any overlap”) rather than only by coordinate points.
 Error